suntorytimed/resourcespace/README.md

 [![Docker Pulls](https://img.shields.io/docker/pulls/suntorytimed/resourcespace?style=flat-square)](https://hub.docker.com/r/suntorytimed/resourcespace)

-A docker image for ResourceSpace based on Ubuntu 18.04 LTS including OpenCV and php7.
+A docker image for ResourceSpace based on Ubuntu 20.04 LTS including OpenCV and php7.
+Older versions of ResourceSpace (9.2 and 9.3) are still based on 18.04 LTS.

 Please report any issues on GitHub: https://github.com/suntorytimed/resourcespace-docker/issues

-It is based on 18.04 LTS and not 20.04 LTS as ResourceSpace requires xpdf, which has been removed from Ubuntu 20.04 and replaced by poppler.
+Starting with ResourceSpace 9.4 the containers are going to be based on Ubuntu:latest (currently 20.04 LTS), as I tested poppler as a proper xpdf replacement - which isn't shipped in 20.04 anymore - in ResourceSpace.

 ## docker-compose example